 In the European Union, the approach for this new scenario has been pragmatic and as early as in the Regulatory Framework approved in 2002, the European Commission proposed a common generic denomination for convergent services, which were all catalogued as "electronic communication services".
 The services lost their "old" classification of fixed or mobile telephony, leased lines, data communication, telex, facsimile, etc... and started to be designated as electronic communications.
-This category also includes the technical transmission of radio and television, which is to be distinguished from the content service provided by media service providers/broadcasters, which continues to fall under a distinct legal framework.
+This category also includes the technical transmission of radio and television, which is to be distinguished from the content service provided by media service providers/broadcasters, i.e. the creation of audiovisual programmes for the general public, which continues to fall under a distinct legal framework.
 It would make full sense if the negotiations with Mercosur take a modern approach and use this classification.

 At the same time, it is important that the agreement faces the challenge of convergent services.
-The reality of the telecommunications sector worldwide is that operators are transmitting television content to their customers, not only through dedicated broadcasting networks6, but also using IP networks7.
+The reality of the telecommunications sector worldwide is that operators are transmitting television content to their customers, not only through dedicated broadcasting networks, but also using IP networks.
 This is not possible, today in Mercosur, due to old-fashioned regulations that cause market access restrictions.
 A possible approach could be ensuring that licence requirements are levered to warrantee the feasibility of convergent services.